Academic Magnet Requirements

 • Students must have an academic average of 80 or above for all subjects combined for the spring semester of the previous school year and the first grading period (whether six weeks or nine weeks) of the current school year, with no failing grades for any grading period (whether six weeks or nine weeks) in this time frame.

-• Students attending Head, John Early, Meigs, and/or Rose Park middle schools and who are applying for an eligible summer pathway must have an academic average of 80 or above for all subjects combined for the second, third, and fourth nine weeks of the current school year, with no failing grades for any grading period (whether six weeks or nine weeks) in this time frame and meet the testing requirements from the 2023-2024 TCAP or Spring District Benchmark assessment.
+• A summer pathway is available for students attending Head, Rose Park, John Early, and Meigs middle schools who have become eligible with an academic average of 80 or above for all subjects combined for the second, third, and fourth nine weeks of the current school year, with no failing grades for any grading period (whether six weeks or nine weeks) in this time frame and meet the testing requirements with the December 2024 Academic Magnet Qualify, Extended-Form Benchmarks or the Spring 2025 TCAP Achievement and/or End-of-Course exams.

 • Testing Requirements for Eligibility